The Incredible Hulk Returns

-The Incredible Hulk Returns is a 1988 American television superhero film based on the Marvel Comics character the Hulk which serves as a continuation of the 1978–1982 television series The Incredible Hulk.
+The Incredible Hulk Returns is a 1988 American television superhero film based on the Marvel Comics character the Hulk and serves as a continuation of the 1978–1982 television series The Incredible Hulk.
+The film premiered on NBC on May 22, 1988.

-In The Incredible Hulk Returns, Dr. David Banner, a scientist who transforms into a green-skinned superhuman monster when enraged, believes that he has found a potential cure for his condition, but he is delayed by the inexplicable arrival of the arrogant Viking warrior Thor.
+In The Incredible Hulk Returns, Dr. David Banner, a scientist who transforms into a green-skinned superhuman monster when enraged, has found a potential cure for his condition, but is delayed by the arrival of the arrogant Viking warrior Thor.
 Bill Bixby returns as Banner and Lou Ferrigno reprises his role of the Hulk.
-Eric Kramer makes his first and only appearance as Thor and Steve Levitt stars as Donald Blake.
+Eric Kramer stars as Thor and Steve Levitt stars as Donald Blake.
 This was also Jack Colvin's last appearance as Jack McGee.

 Plot

-Dr. David Banner has been gainfully employed at the Joshua-Lambert Research Institute (as David Bannion) where he and a team of scientists are putting the final touches on a Gamma Transponder, which he intends to use to cure him of his ability to turn into the Hulk.
-He has not changed into the Hulk for two years since he met a young widow, Maggie Shaw, with whom he is romantically involved.
+Dr. David Banner has been gainfully employed at the Joshua-Lambert Research Institute (as David Bannion) where he and a team of scientists are putting the final touches on a Gamma Transponder.
+The Transponder's public purpose is as an energy source, but Banner has secretly incorporated a secondary function which he intends to use to cure the gamma alteration which transforms him into the Hulk.
+He has not changed into the Hulk for two years, having met a young widow, Maggie Shaw, with whom he is romantically involved; focusing his thoughts on Shaw allows him to fight back transformations.
 By chance, he is recognized by a former student of his, Donald Blake.
-Blake reveals that, on an expedition in Norway, he was bound into possession of a magical hammer containing the soul of Thor, an immortal Viking warrior banished from Valhalla and reluctantly compelled to serve Blake, who can summon Thor by speaking Odin's name.
-Thor is summoned and clumsily angers Banner until he turns into the Hulk, who brawls with Thor and leaves.
+Blake reveals that, on an expedition in Norway, he was bound into possession of a magical hammer containing the soul of Thor, an immortal Viking warrior banished from Valhalla and reluctantly compelled to serve Blake, and can summon Thor by speaking Odin's name.
+Frustrated by Thor's brutish and moralistic character, Blake wants Banner's advice on severing their bond.
+Thor is summoned and bullies Banner until he turns into the Hulk, who contends with Thor, leaving the lab severely damaged.